francois141/francois141.github.io/_posts/2009-10-01-driver-visionfive2.md

 ## Step 6: Compile and Insert the Module

 The last step consists of writing the example kernel module we use in this tutorial and compiling it.
-As a final step, we need to add it to the kernel.
+The name of the file should be ```driver.c``` As a final step, we need to add it to the kernel.

 ```c
 #include <linux/init.h>